 If there are only two of you hit shots that move your partner around, aim at their feet and aim, at the most, 2 feet on either side of your partner.

-The goal here is lower body movement, feet, legs, hips, using shuffle steps with knees bend.
-Set a goal of 20 shots without an error…if you can do 20 in row than 5 or 6 in a game situation is a piece of cake.
+The goal here is lower body movement, feet, legs, hips, using shuffle steps with knees bent.
+Set a goal of 20 shots without an error…if you can do 20 in row then 5 or 6 in a game situation is a piece of cake.
 Focus on cross court shots more than down the line.
-Cross court shots require more movement.
+Cross-court shots require more movement.

 Part 2 C: Serve-Return and one other thing